 Second, the Army and the joint force must debate the appropriate amount of IO and PA control that is appropriate for LSCO.
 Under the policy mandates of ADP 6-0, that debate should center on the degree of empowerment and execution appropriate to the situation.
 In our view, achieving significant IO outcomes will require less control by the EAB.
 The more senior commanders consolidate IO and PA at the division and brigade levels, the less likely the Army is to achieve the results seen by Ukraine.
-This is hardly a revolutionary waged against state militaries, LSCO offer an unprecedented opportunity to target the nexus of an adversary's military leadership, political leadership, and popular support-a radical departure from recent counterinsurgency campaigns.
+This is hardly a revolutionary idea; the core of the Army's approach to mission command is to empower subordinates wherever possible and appropriate.
+This could see leaders at the point of contact not waging their own discrete IO but rather rapidly feeding relevant facts, truths, and narratives only available at the forward line of troops up through the chain of command using Integrated Tactical Network end-user devices-Samsung phones with cameras-to drive the tempo of IO targeting while pushing their own facts, truths, and narratives through engagement and psychological operations.